ReGYChang/wonder-why/README.md

 - Each topic has its own folder, named after the topic, e.g., `large-language-models`.
 - Inside each folder, there is a `README.md` file that serves as an index for the dialogues related to that topic.
-- Each dialogue is stored in a separate Markdown file, e.g., `dialogue_1.md`.
+- Each dialogue is stored in a separate Markdown file, e.g., `dialogue.md`.
-- Dialogues are named sequentially, starting with `dialogue_1.md`.

 ## Contributing